WHAT IF WE TOLD YOU? ...

 ... that lesbian, gay, bisexual, transgender or queer/questioning (also referred to as LGBTQ+) children who are not accepted by their families are five times more likely to attempt suicide, six times more likely to report depression, and 78% were removed or ran away from foster placements due to hostility?

 And what if we told you the steps to help these children were as simple as connecting them with an LGBTQ+ role model, discussing their identity with them, and welcoming their friends into the home?

 Trillium developed Project OUTreach to share the research and tools available with our stakeholders, providers, faith-based organizations, and more.
-We work with North Carolina Families United and the Family Acceptance Project (based out of California) to help educate our communities with the skills needed to address the specific health concerns of and abuse toward LGBTQ youth.
-Research shows that between 2-7% of all adults are lesbian, gay, or bisexual, and the average age that youth realized they were gay was a little over age 13.
+We work with North Carolina Families United to help educate our communities with the skills needed to address the specific health concerns of and abuse toward LGBTQ+ youth.
+Research shows that between 2-7% of all adults identify as LGBTQ+.
+For youth who are LGBTQ+, most recall feeling different from their peers in early childhood, often before 10 years of age.

 North Carolina Families United was created around a kitchen table by dedicated parents eager and frustrated to create policy change in schools, medical practices and their communities that would not only help their children but those that were to come that struggle from emotional and behavioral issues.

 - The Trevor Project: Trained counselors and support for the LGBTQ+ community